taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Iri: *"Ummmmm...there!"*

-A bright blue ball appears, far less than halfway to the blinking 'X'.
+A bright blue ball appears, barely an eighth of the way to the blinking 'X'.
 Asoka gasps and shakes sweat into the cloth of their head scarf and face veil.
 The fabric is damp, but then quickly dries, as if the cloth were drinking up the fluid.
+The outside temp now reads 39, while the temperature inside Asoka's outfit remains steady at 24.

 Asoka: *"Seriously??
 That's it??"*